Assasans/found-footage/README.md

 ## Gameplay

 You can find lost cameras in the Old World.
 These contain footage of other players who were there before you.
 You put them into an extraction machine like a normal camera.
-Note that these recordings **will not give you any views or money**.
+These recordings will give you half the views of the original video by default, you can change this using the `FoundVideoScoreMultiplier` config option.
 When your team dies or comes back alive (configurable), the camera footage is uploaded to the server and made available to other players.

 ### Voting

 Since v0.3.0 you can like or dislike other people's videos.
-Video's score will be used for pruning system to remove bad videos (as of 13.05.2024, there are already 105k videos that occupy 500 GB).
+Video's score will be used for pruning system to remove bad videos (as of 23.05.2024, there are already 117k videos that occupy 555 GB).
 If the video is too short **and not funny**, or if it is not in-game footage, go ahead and click Dislike.
 Vote wisely, **you will not be able to change your vote** even in a different lobby.

-### Gaining views

-Since v0.4.0 you can get views for found videos.
-You can change how many views you get using the `FoundVideoScoreMultiplier` config option.

 ### Todo
 - Spawn cameras at the location where they were lost.